Civil Rights in Utah: Previous Issues of LGBTQ in Utah

 The LGBTQ community has been present in Utah since before the case of Equality Utah v.
 Utah State Board of Education.
 In this case, students fought against the State of Utah for discriminating and banning positive conversations regarding LGBTQ students in public schools.
-In this case, students fought against the State of Utah for discriminating and banning positive conversations regarding LGBTQ students in public schools.

 Since the beginning of the State of Utah, there has been a strong Latter-day Saint influence in the legislation.
 This influence was shown through the different laws set in place for the State of Utah.
 In 1851, a person of the male gender was not allowed to have sexual intercourse with another man.
 Resulting in the ban of homosexual behavior.
 Up until 1969, it was a felony to practice sodomy.
 It was in 1969 when the charges of sodomy got reduced to a misdemeanor.

 Discrimination

 The LGBTQ community faces many challenges living in Utah.
 Same-sex marriage was not made legal in the state until 2014.
 Because of the legalization, same-sex couples were granted the same benefits as other married couples.
 In 2013, same-sex couples were allowed to adopt or have a surrogate mother in order to have children.
 From the controversy of legalizing same-sex marriage in Utah, state legislature passed a law banning discrimination against gender identity and sexual orientation in the workplace and through housing.